pcamach2/SF_predict/README.md

 * [X] Slurm examples
 * [X] Create and streamline Jupyter notebook for plotting and stats
 * [X] Make python script as alternative to Jupyter notebook
-* [ ] Parallel versions and usage for scrambled matrices
 * [ ] Rename files (remove diag1) -optional-
 * [ ] Remove unused python scripts
 * [X] Clarify intended use is with fraction weighting